-The Library of the International Court of Justice has its origins in the Library of the Permanent Court of International Justice.
-Before its own Library was created in January 1931, the Permanent Court only had access to the collection of the Peace Palace Library.
-Since then, a privileged relationship has existed between the two libraries, based on rules established in 1931 and confirmed by a modus vivendi dating from 1946.
+The Library of the International Court of Justice succeeded the Library of the Permanent Court of International Justice.
+Until January 1931, when it created its own library, the Permanent Court only had access to the collection of the Peace Palace Library.
+Since then, the two libraries have enjoyed a privileged relationship, based on rules established in 1931 and confirmed by a modus vivendi dating from 1946.

-After starting its collection with limited resources, the Library received a major donation in 1937 from Judge Henri Fromageot (France), a Member of the Permanent Court of International Justice from 1929 to 1945, who bequeathed his private library containing many rare and precious works.
+After starting its collection with limited resources, the Library received a major donation in 1935 from Judge Henri Fromageot (France), a Member of the Permanent Court of International Justice from 1929 to 1945, who bequeathed his private library containing many rare and valuable works.

 Since its creation, the Library’s collection has expanded considerably and now contains some 60,000 volumes (more than 30,000 titles).